mtravacio/Getting-and-Cleaning-Data-Course-Project/README.md

 - Training and test sets were merged to create one dataset using rbind() and cbind().
 - Measurements on the mean and standard deviation for each measurement were extracted.
 - Activities and variables were properly named in the dataset and special characters were removed using gsub().
-- A final tidy dataset with the average of each variable for each activity and each subject was created and saved as “tidy_data.txt”.
+- A final tidy dataset with the average of each variable for each activity and each subject was created with write.table() using row.name=FALSE, and saved as “tidy_data.txt”.

 This project was completed with Windows 10 x64 version 1803 (2018-07-10), R version 3.6.0 (2019-04-26), and dplyr package version 0.8.0.1